serendio-labs/diskoveror-ta/README.md

 To package it in a single executable jar for distribution (.jar file), the following command has to be run from the command line.
 >      /diskoveror-ta$ mvn package dependency:copy-dependencies clean

+## **Execution**
+To display the output, run the following command from command line.
+>      /diskoveror-ta$ java -Xmx2048m -jar diskoverorta-0.1.jar